Mwenga Territory: Environment and conservation

 A village of the Bembe people located in the Itombwe plateau.
 The village features traditional round huts with thatched roofs.

 Mwenga Territory is home to the Itombwe Nature Reserve, one of the most significant biodiversity hotspots in the Democratic Republic of the Congo.
 The reserve hosts a wide range of species, including several that are endangered or endemic.
 Two primates threatened with extinction, the dusky bushbaby and western red colobus, make the Itombwe Massif particularly important for primate conservation in Africa.
 Other notable fauna include lowland gorillas, chimpanzees, buffalo, antelopes, and a variety of other mammal species.
 Avifauna thrives in the region, with over 589 bird species documented in the massif, accounting for half of the species found in Africa's mountainous regions.
 The massif also contains 94 percent of the bird species typical of the Central African Highlands (Central African Rift) and 89 percent of their endemic species.
 Itombwe Massif's flora remains poorly studied, but preliminary surveys have identified a high diversity of plant species with significant endemism.
-Flagship species of flora include lychee, Lebrunia busbaie, and Muvula.
+Flagship species of flora include lychee, Lebrunia bushaie, and Muvula.

 The reserve is jointly managed by the World Wide Fund for Nature (WWF) and the Institut Congolais pour la Conservation de la Nature (ICCN).